brianjknight/Criminal-Database-Project/backend/javaforce5-beta/project_documents/design_document.md

 * Accepts POST requests to /criminalrecords
 * Accepts data to create a new CriminalRecord with SSN, name, DOB, and state.
-* For security concerns, we will validate the provided playlist name does not contain any invalid characters: " ' \` If the playlist name contains any of the invalid characters, will throw an InvalidAttributeValueException.

 ![img_1.png](images/design_document_images/create-criminal-record.png)